drocheam/optrace/docs/source/usage/refraction_index.rst

    >>> n.abbe_number(ot.presets.spectral_lines.F_eC_)
    44.57150709341499

+A list of predefined lines can be found in :numref:`spectral_lines`.
-Or specify a user defined list of three wavelengths:
+You can also specify a user defined list of three wavelengths:

 .. doctest::

    >>> n.abbe_number([450, 580, 680])
    30.59379412865849

-You can also check if a medium is dispersive by calling
+To check if a medium is dispersive, call:

 .. doctest::

    >>> print(n.is_dispersive())
    True

-A list of predefined lines can be found in :numref:`spectral_lines`.

 .. _agf_load:

 Loading material catalogues (.agf)
 _________________________________________

-optrace can also load .agf catalogue files containing different materials.
+optrace supports importing ``.agf`` catalogue files that contain different material definitions.
 The function :func:`ot.load_agf <optrace.tracer.load.load_agf>` requires a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.

-For instance, loading the Schott catalogue and accessing the material ``N-LAF21`` can be done as follows:
+For instance, a way to load the Schott catalogue and accessing the material ``N-LAF21`` is shown below.

 .. code-block:: python